llbbl/austintechvideos.com/README.md

   * The search and navigation sytling
   * Getting rid of the red text
   * Making the smaller logo work responsively
+* Need to add Pagination on the main page and long category pages
 * Help screening the videos that need to be posted and generating the markdown files
 * Most importantly we are looking for people interested in recording the local meetups!